Nuitka/Nuitka/README.rst

 that are needed by popular packages, but it might be incomplete.
 Raise issues if you encounter something in these.

-When that is working, you can use the onefile if you so desire.
+When that is working, you can use the onefile mode if you so desire.

 .. code:: bash